tmtxt/tmtxt.github.com/_drafts/2018-05-06-solutions-to-egg-drop-problem.md

 # Question

 Suppose that you have an nnn-story building (with floors 1 through nnn) and plenty of eggs.
-An egg breaks if it is dropped from floor TTT or higher and does not break otherwise.
-Your goal is to devise a strategy to determine the value of TTT given the following limitations on the number of eggs and tosses
+An egg breaks if it is dropped from floor T or higher and does not break otherwise.
+Your goal is to devise a strategy to determine the value of T given the following limitations on the number of eggs and tosses

 # Solution 1